sgeinitz/sgeinitz.github.io/index.md

 [Canvigator](https://github.com/sgeinitz/canvigator) is an evolving piece of software built on top of the Canvas LMS that provides additional utilities and enhances tried-and-true instructional methods.
-Longer-term development goals include the integration of machine-learning models that can provide personalized follow-up assessments, predict student performance trajectories, and provide the instructor with detailed insights about how students are progressing through the course content.
+Longer-term development goals include the integration of machine learning models that can provide personalized follow-up assessments, predict student performance trajectories, and provide the instructor with detailed insights about how students are progressing through the course content.

-* Benefits and usage examples: By automating collaborative quizzes, intelligently assigning student pairs, generating tailored follow-up questions, and analyzing quiz outcomes to highlight where students may need support, Canvistant helps reduce administrative overhead and provides richer visibility into class learning patterns.
+* Benefits and usage examples: By automating collaborative quizzes, intelligently assigning student pairs, generating tailored follow-up questions, and analyzing quiz outcomes to highlight where students may need support, Canvigator helps reduce administrative overhead and provides richer visibility into class learning patterns.

 * Skills a student researcher needs to contribute: Useful preparation includes Python programming and basic software-engineering practices.
 Experience with machine learning and/or data analysis is helpful but not required.
 More importantly, a curiosity about learning analytics and a willingness to work iteratively on applied software systems is what is needed.